wyattdanger/blog/source/_posts/2012-05-01-comparing-prototypal-and-classical-inheritance.markdown

 - Subsequently, why does `baz.a = [1,2,3];` not modify `qux.a`?
 - And why is `baz.a` still `1` after `delete baz.a;`?

 Well, `baz` and `qux` do not have their own property `a`.
 Instead, they share `a` from their prototype.
 When I call `baz.a`, JavaScript first looks at `baz` for `a`, then it begins traversing the prototype chain upwards looking for a property `a` until it finds one, or returns `undefined` if it cannot.
 In the next step, I directly define a property `a` on `baz` which equals `[1,2,3]`.
-Then when I try to access it, JavaScript finds the property directly on `baz` and returns it.
+When I try to access it, JavaScript finds the property directly on `baz` and returns it.
 Then, after `delete baz.a`, when `baz.a` is called again, JavaScript walks back up the prototype chain and finds the shared `a` on the prototype.

-*Unlike a class, which is like a blueprint for an instance, and object's prototype is itself another object.*
+*Unlike a class, which is like a blueprint for an instance, an object's prototype is itself another object.*

 <figure>
 <img src="/images/prototypal-console.png" />
 <figcaption>
 In the image above, baz and qux are created in the web inspector console and modified.
-Each instance has a visible `__proto__` reference pointing to their prototype, an instance of `Foo`.
-The `a` property is visible on the prototype, and after it is visible on `baz` after it is directly defined as `[1,2,3]`.
+Each instance has a visible `__proto__` reference pointing to its prototype, an instance of `Foo`.
+The `a` property is visible on the prototype, and it is visible on `baz` after it is directly defined as `[1,2,3]`.
 </figcaption>

 A prototype, being just an object, can be accessed and modified at runtime.